 Authorized Users.
 You may request additional cards for authorized users.
+Each authorized user is your agent and may use, manage, and receive information about the account to the same extent as you, subject to any limitations we may impose.
 You must pay us for all charges made by authorized users.
 You must pay us even if you did not intend to be responsible for those charges.
 You must notify us to withdraw any permission you give to an authorized user to use your account.